pypeclub/pypeclub.github.io/docs/artist_hosts_harmony.md

 - `Template`
     - This instance is for generating a templates.
 This is a normal composite node, which you can connect any number of nodes to.
     - Any connected nodes will be published along with their dependencies and any back drops.
+- (`Palette`)
+    - Palettes are indirectly supported in Harmony.
+This means you just have to have palettes in your scene to publish them.

 When you `Use selection` on creation, the last selected node will be connected to the created node.